panka765/happy-life/README.md

 jai hanuman
 jai shree ram

-this is the second change that i am doing
+this is the second change that i am doing.